hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 > "I, for one, do not mind to be called pompous, indeed I am --- to people who deserve it.
 I do not suffer fools gladly."
 >
-**What does the reader think**, in the <span style="text-decoration:underline;">light of the definitions of prejudice, ethnocentrism and racism</span> that were stated at the beginning of this compilation?
+**What does the reader think**, in the <u>light of the definitions of prejudice, ethnocentrism and racism</u> that were stated at the beginning of this compilation?
 >